European goldfinch: Feeding

-The European goldfinch's preferred food is small seeds such as those from thistles (the Latin name is from Carduus, a genus of thistles), cornflowers, and teasels, but insects are also taken when feeding young.
-It also regularly visits bird feeders in winter.
-In the winter, European goldfinches group together to form flocks of up to 40, occasionally more.
-European goldfinches are attracted to back gardens in Europe and North America by birdfeeders containing niger (commercially described as nyjer) seed.
-This seed of an annual from Africa is small, and high in oils.
-Special polycarbonate feeders with small oval slits at which the European goldfinches feed are sometimes used.
+The European goldfinch's preferred food is small seeds such as beige-coloured sunflower hearts and those from thistles (the Latin name is from Carduus, a genus of thistles), cornflowers, and teasels, but it also eats insects when it feeds its young.
+They also regularly visit bird feeders in winter.
+During this time, European goldfinches group together to form flocks of up to 40, and occasionally more.
+They are attracted to back gardens in Europe and North America by birdfeeders containing niger (commercially described as nyjer) seed.
+This small oily seed comes from an annual native to Africa.
+Special polycarbonate feeders with small oval slits through which the European goldfinches feed are sometimes used.
+They are experts at using their tweezerlike bills to extract hard-to-get seeds from plants.
+One European Goldfinch in Armenia ate 30 seeds from a sunflower head in a single hour.